luisibalaz/pico2ds2/README.md

 ### Xbox One Pad initialization

-I'm having trouble initializing Xbox One (S, specifically) every time.
+I'm having trouble initializing Xbox One (S, specifically) sometimes.
 After plugging it in, nothing happens, USB can't even be used to give it power.
 You will need a power supply capable of more (milli) amps.
-The LM7805 should be enough.
+The LM7805 method should be enough.

 ---